vmware-tanzu-labs/educates-training-platform/docs/install.rst

     kubectl apply -k "github.com/eduk8s/eduk8s-operator?ref=master"

-Note that tagged versions haven't been created as yet, so this is using the latest version.
-Tagging of versions will be setup soon.
+Note that tagged versions haven't been created as yet, so this is using the latest stable version.
+Tagging of versions will be setup at a later date.

 The command above will create a namespace in your Kubernetes cluster called ``eduk8s`` and the operator along with any required namespaced resources will be created in it.
 A set of custom resource definitions and a global cluster role binding will also be created.
 The list of resources you should see being created are::